bigpandaio/ansible-workshop/workshop/1_dynamic_inventory.md

 Using `[name:children]` means that all groups following are children of that group.

-### Ok Ok, so Ansible now knows our host, what now?
+### Ok Ok, so Ansible now knows our hosts, what now?

 Let's start creating playbooks per host type, jump to [step 2](./2_playbooks_per_host.md)